VirtoCommerce/vc-module-gdpr/README.md

 Copyright (c) Virto Solutions LTD.  All rights reserved.

-Licensed under the Virto Commerce Open Software License (the "License"); you may not use this file except in compliance with the License.
+This product is licensed under the Virto Commerce Open Software License (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://virtocommerce.com/opensourcelicense>.